 The AMREF Flying Doctors service provides air evacuation and transportation between healthcare facilities for medical emergencies in Kenya, Tanzania, and Uganda, or anywhere within a 1,000 km (621 miles) radius of Nairobi.
 The planes fly out of Nairobi’s Wilson Airport 24 hours a day, 365 days a year.

-Please consult your local health authority for up-to-date health recommendations before you travel.
-Knowing your blood type is a prerequisite for every traveller, and Kenya has good medical facilities, especially private ones.
+Consult your local health authority for up-to-date health recommendations before your trip to Kenya, and know your blood type.
+Kenya has good medical facilities, especially private ones.

 The following private hospitals are great for emergency attention;